DHTMLX/docs-todolist/docs/api/events/keypressontodo_event.md

 ## Description

-@short: fires when a task is in focus at the time of using key navigation
+@short: Fires when a task is in focus at the time of using key navigation

 ## Usage